coredns/coredns/CONTRIBUTING.md

 issue first and "claim" it and get feedback before you invest a lot of time.

 If possible make a pull request as small as possible, or submit multiple pull request to complete a feature.
-Smallers means: easier to understand and reviews.
+Smaller means: easier to understand and review.
 This in turn means things can be merged faster.

 ## Updating Dependencies